Open Monday through Saturday 8:00 am to 5:45 pm

 The facility also includes features that were a carryover from the HBF operations including a recycle tent, recyclable storage/baler building (formerly used to bale MSW and recyclables but now used exclusively for recyclables), used oil collection tank, a hazardous waste storage container, an equipment maintenance building and stockpile and burial area.

 An Operator under contract to the Borough operates the facility in conjunction with the HMF.
 The Operator is responsible for supplying the equipment, manpower and supplies necessary to perform all operations and maintenance of the facility in a safe manner.
-Contract services include monitoring activities during operating hours, waste transfer to CPL, baler operations, conducting litter cleanup, snow removal and access road maintenance.
+Contract services include monitoring activities during operating hours, waste transfer to Central Peninsula Landfill, baler operations, conducting litter cleanup, snow removal and access road maintenance.
 The contract duration is five years with three renewal options of 1 year subject to the agreement of both of the parties, contract compliance, and annual approval of funding.

 Operational hours are Monday through Saturday 8:00 A.M. to 5:45 P.M. and Sundays from Noon to 4:00 P.M.
 An estimated 6,500 to 7,500 tons of MSW will be transported to the CPL each year.